M.A Degree in Peace Studies

 Note: The applicant must ensure that all the above documents reach the Office of the Registrar before the application can be considered for review.

-MA application deadline is on 25th July 2019.
+MA application deadline is on 31 July for August intake and 30 November for January intake.
 Start your application early

 Apply Course Online